Nakurai/goblas/docs/use-cases/yolo-object-detection.md

 - YOLO detects all objects in one forward pass of a convolutional network (backbone → neck → head), then postprocesses the grid of predictions into final boxes.
-- The network is convolutions, and convolutions are `Dgemm` (via im2col) — so goblas accelerates ~90%+ of YOLO's compute, with no new mechanism beyond the [CNN tutorial](neural-net-cnn.md).
+- The network is convolutions, and convolutions are `Sgemm` (via im2col) — so goblas accelerates ~90%+ of YOLO's compute, with no new mechanism beyond the [CNN tutorial](neural-net-cnn.md).
 - The postprocessing — decoding and especially **Non-Maximum Suppression** — is branchy, sorting-style work that goblas (and matrix hardware in general) does not speed up.
-- Caveat: float64/CPU makes this educational, not a deployable detector.
+- Precision: float32 via `mat32` (what real detectors use); CPU-only makes this educational, not a deployable detector.
 The value is seeing, concretely, that a real model is a BLAS-bound core wrapped in non-BLAS glue.

 Back to the [use-cases index](README.md).